An Unweeded Garden – Chapter 1

 The rum shacks had their own codes and their own language.
 Buy Miss Charles a ‘petit-quart a strong rum’ (no brand, no label, no vision later) and she would tell all.
-The sun ever rose over Mount Soufriere, slipped away again a lifetime later over Mespo, round Crick Corner, and faded in dusk as the bats baited the fireflies and the sand-flies bit burnished flesh.
+The sun ever rose over Mount Soufriere, slipped away again a lifetime later over Mespo, round Crick Corner, and faded to black as the bats baited the fireflies and the sand-flies bit burnished flesh.

 They had first met on a bucket-sweating morning in 1956 when an uprising – like the hidden sugar cane fields and Cuthbert and Clarissa’s disappearance by Black Point caves – was the talk of every pre-lunch gathering, every standpipe, but not the rum shacks.
 Conversation at the rum shacks never changed.

 After fixing breakfast of fried spam and softbakes, scrambled eggs, and onions on the blackened gas stove, Agatha Evans made eight cups of tea with evaporated milk and four sugars each.
 Pastor Evans had brought up the water from the rusting pipe at Herbert Bend at four-thirty that morning.
 She had heard him leave, but not noted his return.
 He had left again at six.